ZachBray/simple-binary-encoding-wiki/Java-Users-Guide.md

 After running the [SbeTool](Sbe-Tool-Guide) a number of Java source files will be created.
 These files represent the types and messages declared in the schema.
 For a quick start to SBE look at [this](https://github.com/real-logic/simple-binary-encoding/blob/master/examples/resources/example-schema.xml) schema and its usage [here](https://github.com/real-logic/simple-binary-encoding/blob/master/examples/java/uk/co/real_logic/sbe/examples/).

 Messages are designed to be read in the sequential order as defined in the schema.
 This ensures a [stream access](Design-Principles) pattern for performance.
-If groups or variable data are not processed in order then the data may become corrupt.
+If groups, or variable data, are not processed in order then the data may become corrupt.
 Conceptually a message is encoded as a series of blocks.
 The blocks are the root fields, followed by each iteration of repeating groups, and finally followed by one or more variable data fields.

-Due to the streaming nature of the codec the size of the message cannot be determined until encoding or decoding is complete.
-The method <code>MessageFlyweight.limit()</code> will return the index in the underlying buffer at which the next block will commence, and the <code>MessageFlyweight.size()</code> method will return the current encoded size depending on how far it has progressed.
+Due to the streaming nature of the codec the encoded length of the message cannot be determined until encoding or decoding is complete.
+The method <code>MessageFlyweight.limit()</code> will return the index in the underlying buffer at which the next block will commence, and the <code>MessageFlyweight.encodedLength()</code> method will return the current encoded length in bytes depending on how far it has progressed.

 ### Framing